kirksland/Houd_HDA/README.md

 This tool is ideal for 3D artists, game developers, animators, and anyone working with 3D files, significantly simplifying the workflow and enhancing efficiency.

+## Look dev tool :
+---

+Features
+Color Checker: Helps in calibrating colors and maintaining consistency across renders.
+Reference Spheres:
+Metallic sphere for reflective material reference.
+Matte sphere for diffuse material reference.
+Ground Plane with HDRI Projection: Simulates realistic lighting environments using HDRI maps.
+Lighting: Adds a light source to complement the HDRI and provide flexible control over the scene's lighting.
+Camera Constraints: Option to lock reference elements to the camera, ensuring a consistent view for shading and lighting tests.